 - The importance of the segment is also a consideration.
 In this case, less emphasis was placed on the Influencer than other segments

-- The overall comfort level of the targeted number of interviews verses the estimated population.
-In the above scenario there are at least 50 completed interviews within each of the primary segments (buying influences) as well as each of the tiers (Top 50 and all others).
+- The overall comfort level of the targeted number of interviews versus the estimated population.
+In the above scenario, there are at least 50 completed interviews within each of the primary segments (buying influences) as well as each of the tiers (Top 50 and all others).
 This should provide a reasonable degree of reliability in the overall data as well as for the key data segmentation cuts.

 The common B2C statistical metric of a 95% confidence level with a margin of error of 3% for the estimated population of 1475 in the B2B example above would require a sample of 620.
 Compare that to the 205 completed interviews that we would recommend.
 Even more challenging, using the same criteria the economic buyer segment, one would need 235 completed interviews out of a population of only 300 (50 in the Top 50 and 250 in all others).
-Needless to say, completing this large number of interviews would not only be nearly impossible give a population, but the expense could be prohibitive.
+Needless to say, completing this large number of interviews would not only be nearly impossible given a population, but the expense could be prohibitive.